corda/corda/docs/source/serialization.rst

         generic parameter must be a supported type, an open wildcard (``*``), or a bounded wildcard which is currently widened to an open wildcard.
     #.
 Any superclass must adhere to the same rules, but can be abstract.
+    #.
+Object graph cycles are not supported, so an object cannot refer to itself, directly or indirectly.

 Enums
 `````